yiningnie/yiningnie.github.io/index.md

 I am a linguist specializing in comparative syntax and morphology, especially in the domain of argument structure.
 My research incorporates syntactic theory and insights from typology and experimental methods.
 I have a particular interest in causative constructions and Austronesian languages.

-In addition to teaching syntax and semantics at SJSU, I am also affiliated with the ERC-funded [LeibnizDream](https://leibnizdream.eu) project.
+In addition to teaching syntax and semantics at [San José State University](https://www.sjsu.edu/linguistics/), I am also affiliated with the ERC-funded [LeibnizDream](https://leibnizdream.eu) project.
 I received my PhD from [New York University](https://as.nyu.edu/departments/linguistics/homepage.html).
 I'm from the southernmost city in Canada. 🇨🇦

 How to pronounce my name: [jɪˈnɪŋ ˈniː], I also accept [ˈjɪnɪŋ]

 ### Recent and upcoming

+- September 2024: [Adjective ordering in Iu Mien](/files/Saelee-Nie-2024-SEALS.pdf).
+Submitted. *Proceedings of SEALS 33* (with Low Saelee).

 - July 2024: [Errors of multiple exponence in child English: A study of past tense formation](https://lingbuzz.net/lingbuzz/008255).
 To appear. *Morphology* (with Johannes Hein, Imke Driemel, Fabienne Martin and Artemis Alexiadou).

-- June 2024: Adjective ordering in Iu Mien. [*SEALS 33*](https://sites.google.com/view/seals33/home) talk (with Low Saelee).

 - June 2024: [Distinguishing Tagalog valency and voice](https://osf.io/7n6p2). *AFLA 31* invited talk.